MayonnaiseTraveler/dotfiles/README.md

 - [ ] finish bash script that changes volume of the active window // unused
 - [ ] add a list of browser extensions i use
 - [ ] fix lvim colorscheme
-- [x] Create aliases to help downloading musics from yt
-- [x] change polybar stuff position
-- [x] Upgrade Dunst
-- [x] change mpc keybinds to use keyboard media keys // didn't work well
-- [x] Switch to HyprLand?
-- [x] Learn how to make rofi menus! // still didn't learn it all the way but added a few new menus
-- [x] Add theme to rofi shutdown menus
-- [x] Fix rofi menu on 1336x728 screens
-- [x] remove unecessary dependencies
-- [x] start using wpgtk to manage themes
-- [x] update readme further
-- [x] remove some of my personal stuff from the repo later
-- [x] remove unecessary files
-- [x] add eww config
-- [x] update notification theme